shafayet08/shafayet08.github.io/_posts/2019-10-3-Bank_stocks.md

       import matplotlib.pyplot as plt
       %matplotlib inline
 ```
-As I would like to get the stock data from Yahoo Finance I would like to set the time period of the data I would like to gather using the datetime function.
+As I would like to get the stock data from Yahoo Finance I set the time period of the data I would like to gather using the datetime function.

 ```Python
     start = datetime.datetime(2008, 1, 1)